 Red Dates (Hong Zao) – Also known as jujubes, red dates are widely considered as the “living vitamin pill” by the Chinese.
 It contains Vitamin B, C, E, P, phosphorus, calcium, iron and more.
 It helps calm the central nervous system, protects the liver, inhibits cell mutation, and improves the strength of muscles.

 Duck is no stranger to delectabilia.
 The duck legs in this Mì Vịt Tiềm are first washed in rice wine to remove the gamey flavour.
 After marinating in a soy sauce-based marinade for a couple of hours, brown the legs under the broiler.
 The duck legs will now be dark brown and crispy.
 Simmering in the broth for 90 minutes results in a duck leg that is tender and succulent, yet packs in the rich complexity that makes duck meat such a treasure.
+For another braised duck leg recipe, try this braised duck pie.

 The supporting cast